-With rich history, magnificent architecture, delicious gelato and the finest of wines, there really is no place quite like Rome.
-With only two nights in the capital city, I barely scratched the surface, but there’s one thing I learned quickly – whether you are a history buff, foodie, architecture enthusiast, wine connoisseur, club-goer or art admirer, there is something for everyone in this ancient and beautiful city.
+With a rich history, magnificent architecture, delicious gelato and the finest of wines, there really is no place quite like Rome.
+With only two nights in the capital city, I barely scratched the surface, but there’s one thing I learned quickly — whether you are a history buff, foodie, architecture enthusiast, wine connoisseur, club-goer or art admirer, there is something for everyone in this ancient city.

 Don’t miss it

 Although the historic center is easily walkable, take a “hop on, hop off” bus tour on your first day in Rome.
 While these kinds of tours get a reputation for being “touristy,” it helps you get your bearings of this huge capital city.
 The bus stops at most of the major must-see sights, like the Trevi Fountain, Colosseum, Roman Forum, Palatino, Spanish Steps and Pantheon.
 Most of the buses have pre-recorded audio guides that provide detailed historical information on each site.
 For those who forget to brush up on Roman history before their trip, the information is really helpful.
 I left with a better appreciation for the sites and the city.

 If buses aren’t your thing, you can accomplish the same thing with a guided walking tour.
 Just remember, if it’s advertised as free online, it’s actually a tips-based tour.
 Remember to bring cash to tip at the end!

 If you’ve visited Paris, you know the feeling of catching your first glimpse of the Eiffel Tower.
 It’s a giddy “look, there it is!” feeling in your stomach, and you pick up your pace to arrive sooner.
 It’s the same experience with the Colosseum.
 The nearly 2,000-year-old amphitheater really is all it’s cracked up to be.
 The architecture is stately and the history is rich (even if I do find the original purpose of the Colosseum to be quite disturbing).